 - Lendable Linens

 Catering and Restaurant Services

-Compass provides catering on the Pittsburgh Campus.
-Outside groups that require religious or ethnic food not offered on campus by Compass must have prior approval from the Department of Food Services to bring in outside catering services.
+Pitt Catering Co. provides catering on the Pittsburgh Campus.
+Outside groups that require religious or ethnic food not offered on campus by Pitt Catering Co. must have prior approval from the Department of Food Services to bring in outside catering services.
 Any alcohol service on campus must be provided through catering.
-Review the following procedures and contact the Catering Department for additional information:
+Review the following procedures and contact the Pitt Catering Co. for additional information:

 |Type of Catering||Procedure|

-Delivered food, no servers/service, either on or off campus (i.e. pizza or boxed lunches)
+Food and/or non-alcoholic beverage deliveries either on or off campus (no servers/service - i.e. pizza or boxed lunches)

 |Preferred method of payment is the Travel Card.
 Then, reconcile the charge on an expense report in the Concur travel system.
 For other forms of payment contact Customer Service.
 No contract is required.|